nyantec/sensorlog/README.md

 The sensorlog binary is a standalone server program that allows you to store and retrieve measurement data.
 Clients interact with the server via a network API.
-The interface is very simple and consists of only three operations:
+The interface is very simple and consists of only two main operations:

   - `insertMeasurement(sensor_id, time, data)` - Store a measurement
   - `fetchMeasurements(sensor_id, from, until)` - Retrieve all measurements in the specified time range
-  - `fetchLastMeasurement(sensor_id)` - Retrieve the most recent measurement

 A measurement is a 3-tuple of `time`, `sensor_id` and `data`.
 The `time` field should contain the wall clock time at which the measurement was taken.
 The `sensor_id`